ralphwetzel/Bridge4KT/README.md

 ## Additional Information
-This section tries to provide a lot of additional information that might be suitable to support you in your endeavours to setup *Bridge4KT* accordingly.
+This section tries to provide some additional information that might be suitable to support you in your endeavours to setup *Bridge4KT* accordingly.
 If you're missing any detail or if you have further questions, please [raise an issue](https://github.com/ralphwetzel/Bridge4KT/issues) for clarification.

+### Battery Devices
+To forward the battery status of battery driven devices, you may add *BatteryService* as additional capability tag to your devices definition: `B4KT:BatteryService`

 ### Door
 Refer to [Motor Control Device](#motor-control-device)